Billie Eilish Doesn't Make Fragrances For The Money

 "Fragrance and scent is something that has literally led my life to be what it is, and I feel incredibly knowledgeable about it," Eilish told Refinery29.
 "I feel very protective about it, inspired by it, and I really know a lot about scent.
 It has narrated my entire life."
 In fact, Eilish has always wanted to make a fragrance, even before it was a possibility.

-Though on tour in Australia, she took the time to walk me through what makes Eilish No.2 different from the original, not to mention her real thoughts on every celebrity suddenly launching a beauty line...
+Though she's on tour in Australia, Eilish took the time to walk me through what makes Eilish No.2 different from the original, not to mention her real thoughts on every celebrity suddenly launching a beauty line...

 The Inspiration Behind Eilish No.2, And How It Differs From Eilish